oxiadenine/kotlin-js-wrappers/kotlin-antd/README.md

 You can view the [samples](https://github.com/sunlandx/kotlin-js-wrappers/tree/master/kotlin-antd/antd-samples) that follows Ant Design [demo](https://github.com/ant-design/ant-design/tree/master/components) of each component to know how to use this library.

+### (Discontinued)

+It takes so much time to be up-to-date with the latest version of Ant Design since it is being maintained by hand instead of being auto-generated.